 - HDR (High Dynamic Range): widens exposure range, resulting in more vivid photos.
 In HDR mode, the camera takes several photos with various exposure values and merges them into one.

 - Night: brightens photos in low-light situations.
-The camera may take several photos at various exposure values and merge them into one.
+The camera takes several photos at various exposure values and merge them into one.
 This process can take several seconds, and the user should hold the phone still while the camera captures photos.

-Not all devices support extensions, and even if a device has extensions support, it may not support all extensions.
+Not all devices support extensions, and even if a device has extensions support, it does not support all extensions.

 For a list of known devices that support extensions, see Supported devices.
 To check if an extension is available on your device, see the Camera2 Extensions API and CameraX Extensions API documentation, respectively.